The Best Games for the Chromebook [November 2019]

 If you feel like you’re missing out on playing World of Warcraft or any other MMO, there’s a good chance Arcane Legends might be the perfect alternative.
 Arcane Legends started life as a mobile game for iOS and Android, but it’s since expanded onto Windows, Mac, and Chrome OS with a browser version.
 Since it was made to run on mobile devices—and because it’s nearly five years old—it isn’t the best looking game on this list.
 But that doesn’t mean it isn’t worth looking into, especially if you’re into MMOs or other co-op RPGs, and you can convince a friend to check out the game with you.

 Much like other games in the genre, you begin the game by selecting your class.
-Classes are pretty limited here: you can select Warrior, Rogue, or Sorcerer.
-These are pretty standard class-types in RPG games, but if you aren’t familiar, the Warrior class focuses on strength and tanking (or, taking damage because you have a high level of defense), the Rogue class focuses on stealthily dealing high amounts of damage while avoiding enemy attacks, and the Sorcerer class can supply crowd control using spells and magic that depend on a sorcerer’s mana (or magic) supply.
+Classes are pretty limited here, with options for Warrior, Rogue, or Sorcerer.
+These are all pretty standard class-types in RPG games, but if you aren’t familiar, the Warrior class focuses on strength and tanking (or, taking damage because you have a high level of defense), the Rogue class focuses on stealthily dealing high amounts of damage while avoiding enemy attacks, and the Sorcerer class can supply crowd control using spells and magic that depend on a sorcerer’s mana (or magic) supply.
 It’s pretty standard stuff, which makes it a really good game to check out if you’ve never dived into RPG territory before.

 Beyond that, the game plays like World of Warcraft or other online multiplayer titles.
 You can select and conquer quests, start guilds, and communicate online to accomplish tasks the game sets out for you.
 In a cool twist, Arcane Legends allows for gameplay across every single platform its on, so if you choose to play on your smartphone, you can still team up with your friend who has a Macbook and your other friend who has a Chromebook.
 It’s pretty cool.